 The 4 LinkedIn Mistakes Most Recruiters Make

-However, if you’re one of the many recruiters guilty of these four common LinkedIn mistakes, you could be seriously damaging your chances of securing top talent or winning valuable business through social recruiting.
+However, if you’re one of the many recruiters guilty of these four common LinkedIn mistakes, you could be seriously damaging your chances of securing top talent or winning valuable business.

-So check out the list below and learn how to fix your LinkedIn recruiting fails!
+So check out the list below and learn how to fix up your LinkedIn fails!

-When it comes to building your LinkedIn network, it can be all too tempting to digitally connect with anyone and everyone who sends an invitation.
+When it comes to building your LinkedIn network, it can be all too tempting to digitally “hook up” with anyone and everyone who sends an invitation.
 But while your connection figures may soar, don’t expect to see the same sharp rise in your business results.

 Fix It: Before clicking the Connect button, consider the relevance of the person in question to your network.
 Have you worked with this person?
 Would you like to engage in a professional relationship?
 Is the person an influencer within your field?
 If the answer to all of these questions is “no,” there’s likely to be little value in connecting.